Alex-Ob/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a PNG image that shows a start of images
+This is a PNG image that shows the beginning of a set of images:

-[Train images set]: ./examples/SignsExplore.png "Chart of all train images"
+![alt text][TrainImagesSet]

 ### Design and Test a Model Architecture